AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 Refer to the [!DNL Dynamics 365] [Create or edit a field (attribute)](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/customize/create-edit-fields?view=op-9-1) documentation if you need additional guidance.

-The part of the name of any custom field you create in [!DNL Dynamics 365] is the **[!UICONTROL Customization prefix]**.
+You will need the part of the name of the custom field you create in [!DNL Dynamics 365], which is the **[!UICONTROL Customization prefix]**.
 Note down this value as it is required during the [Fill in destination details](#destination-details) step.
 Refer to the [Create and edit fields](https://learn.microsoft.com/en-us/dynamics365/customerengagement/on-premises/customize/create-edit-fields?view=op-9-1#create-and-edit-fields) section of the [!DNL Dynamics 365] documentation for further details.
 ![Dynamics 365 UI screenshot showing the customization prefix.](../../assets/catalog/crm/microsoft-dynamics-365/dynamics-365-customization-prefix.png)

 An example setup within [!DNL Dynamics 365] is shown below: